STREAM OUR CONCERT HERE SATURDAY, JULY 24 AT 7:30PM

 Please consider a donation in any amount or on a recurring basis.

-Berks Sinfonietta continues its on-line concert series on Saturday, March 29 at 7;30 pm.
-The concert can be viewed on Facebook and YouTube – simply join via www.berkssinfonietta.org.
+Berks Sinfonietta presents the final program in its Digital Concert Series on Saturday, July 24 at 7:30 pm.
+The concert can be viewed on Facebook and YouTube – anyone can join by simply visiting www.berkssinfonietta.org.

 Viewing is free and available to all.
-Berks Sinfonietta request donations equaling normal ticket costs ($15/Adult and $5/Child).
-Music of loss and music of life – join us for an evening of beautiful music, Saturday, May 29 at 7:30 pm.
+Berks Sinfonietta requests donations equaling their normal ticket costs ($15/Adult and $5/Child).
+This will be the ensemble’s eleventh on-line concert in the past 12 months – these concerts would not have been possible without the support of BCTV readers and listeners!
+Join us for an evening of beautiful music, Saturday, July 24 at 7:30 pm.
 Streamed live on Facebook and YouTube – to learn more visit www.berkssinfonietta.org.

 We are committed to expanding the appreciation for and promoting the art of classical music in the community.
 Being so, we are bringing this digital series of diverse and wonderful literature to you free of charge.
 However, in order to fund our digital season, we will be accepting donations to offset our costs.
 The normal cost of an adult ticket to one of our concerts is $15, but we invite you to support us and the musicians who play for us in any amount that you choose.